san5kriti/BasicPythonProjects/README.md

 ## Getting Started

 Recommended IDEs
-As a beginner, you can use various IDEs (Integrated Development Environments) to work on these projects.
+You can use various IDEs (Integrated Development Environments) to work on these projects.
 Here are some recommendations:

 Google Colab: A web-based environment that allows you to create and run programs directly in your browser.
 Ideal for working on Python projects and sharing notebooks easily.
 Create a New Notebook on Google Colab, https://colab.google/